cevoaustralia/matrix_factorization_recommender/README.md

 - There is a python library called [implicit](https://github.com/benfred/implicit) which implements this algorithm as defined in the paper.
 We will use this library instead of implementing the algorithm from scratch.

-- We will implement the **offline training-offline serving** pattern, this is with the assumption that the users and items are not changing that frequently.
-This will relax the training and inference requirements, so that we can take advantage of batch processing and caching, meaning our API can operate at massive scale.

-- It is offline serving so that we don't have to use state of the art models that may be expensive to run.
-We will be hosting the API in a serverless offering, as it reads the user predictions off a fast storage like DynamoDB.
+- This model is online serving (meaning that the predictions are done in real time), and because we are hosting this model in a serverless in AWS Lambda, it may not be grunty enough for a larger dataset.

 - MLOps pipeline will take care of model building, hyperparameter tuning, model evaluation, model serving and monitoring.
 We will use <insert your tool choice> for this.